-Both 2015 programs will take place from around May 22 to June 22, before the second summer session begins at MSU.
+Both 2016 programs will take place from May 26 to June 27, before the second summer session begins at MSU.
 Students arrive in their host city a few days before classes start in order to get over jet lag and to get familiar with their families and their surroundings.

 The cost of each program (not including the Study Abroad scholarship) is $6,800.
 It includes round-trip airfare from Dallas to Madrid or to Paris, round-trip transfers from either capital to the host city by high-speed train (France) or coach (Spain), tuition and books, room and half board (breakfast and dinner) daily with the host family, two school-sponsored excursions, and the hotel in Madrid or Paris.
 These all-inclusive programs were designed so that students have minimal out-of-pocket expenses while in Europe.

 All MSU students who qualify receive a scholarship from the Study Abroad Department.
 Students in the Honors Program also receive an additional scholarship that matches that from the Study Abroad Department.

 The "Study Abroad" link on each language's homepage details each program.